sjcobb/ice-cavern/README.md

-# Ice Caver
+# Ice Cavern
 https://sjcobb.github.io/ice-cavern/

-WebVR demo in development.
+WebVR game in development.

 See the [Lost Woods README](https://github.com/sjcobb/lost-woods) for more info.